ZuPOO Review: Overpriced Laxative or Gut Support?

 ZuPOO questionable health claim 3

-Umzu's article describes “all that poop, just sitting there, rotting away inside their intestines and colon,” which is another statement that suggests a lack of basic understanding of human biology.
+Umzu's article described “all that poop, just sitting there, rotting away inside their intestines and colon,” which is another statement that suggests a lack of basic understanding of human biology.
 Stool doesn’t “just sit” in the intestines and it certainly doesn’t “rot” -- it passes through the digestive tract before being expelled.

 Umzu marketing spam

-Since visiting the Umzu site, we have received three spam emails from Umzu within 24 hours.
 We don't believe that companies should be allowed to send spam to people who don't even share their email address with the company.

 We recommend avoiding the Umzu website so that you don't receive unsolicited marketing spam emails from a business that somehow accessed your personal email address without your consent.